phunck/MCP-WebRTC-Bridge/README.md

 ---

-Built with ❤️ using Vite and WebRTC
+Built with ❤️ using Vite, WebRTC, and Tailwind CSS